gpanders/pushbroom/README.md

-# Pushbroom
+# pushbroom

-Pushbroom is a tool designed to help keep your filesystem clear of clutter.
+`pushbroom` is a tool designed to help keep your filesystem clear of clutter.
 Certain directories, such as your downloads directory, tend to accumulate a large amount of old files that take up space.
-Over time, this clutter can accumulate to a significant amount of storage space.
-Pushbroom gives you an easy way to remove these old files.
+Over time, this clutter can accumulate to a significant amount of storage space. `pushbroom` gives you an easy way to remove these old files.

-Pushbroom is written in Python and should therefore work on any platform that can run Python.
+`pushbroom` is written in Python and should therefore work on any platform that can run Python.
 For now, it is only officially supported for macOS and Linux.

 ## Installation